 Next up in my Healthtech lockdown series, I caught up with Alice Pelton, Co-Founder of The Lowdown, the world’s first contraception review platform.
-Within just 14 months, the platform has reached dizzy heights, partly due to Alice being accepted onto the prestigious Entrepreneur First accelerator programme where she met her co-founder David, and partly because, as Alice describes, this is a ‘hair on fire’ problem that they can and are fixing now.
+Within just 14 months, the platform has skyrocketed, partly due to Alice being accepted onto the prestigious Entrepreneur First accelerator programme where she met her co-founder David, and partly because, as Alice describes, this is a ‘hair on fire’ problem that they can and are fixing now.
 Since December, they’ve seen 6x (organic) growth in traffic on the platform and are up to 2650 data-rich reviews on the site to date.
 They have now launched their beta app to help women better track, use and choose contraception, and are beginning the whirlwind journey of raising their seed round.

 Alice and I spoke about how everyone, including herself, couldn’t believe how something like this doesn’t exist already, what the Entrepreneur First course has done to accelerate the business, and how the UK healthcare system is not conducive for women’s health.